Libensemble/libe-community-examples/gen_updates_cnn/README.md

 Starts N parallel CNN training instances on separate, distributed worker processes.
-The workers send their gradients during training to a manager process, where optimization is performed on the combined data.
-Updated model weights are sent back to the workers.
+The workers send their gradients during training to a manager process, where the combined gradients are optimized into updated model weights.
+These are sent back to the workers.

+The dataset is evenly split among the N workers.

+The gradients are streamed across the network

+## Justification

+Optimization-in-the-training-loop is a common paradigm for training AI models.
+However, if the local dataset for a model must remain small due to memory constraints, then time-to-generalization for the model may be high as batches of data are read into and out of memory for training.
+Furthermore, data-parallel techniques included in many common AI python libraries have difficulties running on/across HPC systems.

+libEnsemble is developed for easy parallelization on and across multiple nodes and HPC systems.
+Worker processes take no additional configuration to run on separate nodes and communicate with a head node.

 ## Setup